 Your eligibility for a Home Care Package will be determined and you’ll receive a letter stating the outcome and the reasons behind the decision made.
 If you’ve been approved for a HCP, keep in mind that there is a long waitlist and you could be waiting for between three and twelve months (depending on the level for which you’ve been approved) before your funding begins.

 The level of funding you receive for your care will depend on the level of Home Care Package for which you are approved.
-The following figures are correct as at November 2021:
+You see the latest funding amounts by clicking here.

 Note: If your financial situation changes while you are receiving care, your income-tested care fee may also change accordingly.

 Exit and brokerage fees